benborgers/www/posts/eleventy-tailwind.md

 ---
 If you have an Eleventy site and want to add Tailwind CSS to it, first install these npm packages: `tailwindcss`, `postcss`, `postcss-cli`, `autoprefixer`, and `cssnano`.

-PostCSS is a tool for creating your Tailwind styles, and `postcss-cli` will allow us to run it from the terminal. `autoprefixer` and `cssnano` are plugins for PostCSS that make the CSS work in more browsers and minify the CSS.
+PostCSS is a tool for outputting your Tailwind CSS file, and `postcss-cli` will allow us to run it from the terminal. `autoprefixer` and `cssnano` are plugins for PostCSS that make the CSS work in more browsers and minify the CSS.

-Next, run this command to set up your Tailwind and PostCSS configuration files (`tailwind.config.js` and `postcss.config.js`):
+Next, run this command to set up your Tailwind and PostCSS configuration files (which will be named `tailwind.config.js` and `postcss.config.js`):

 ```bash
 npx tailwindcss init -p